Arthur Spencer Roberts: Later life

 In 1946, he was demobbed and returned to Sussex.
 There he met his wife Mavis and was married in 1946 at St Mary Magdalen Church in Hastings.
-From 1946-1948 he completed his Fine Arts degree, before attending Brighton Arts College in 1949 to obtain a teaching diploma.
+From 1946 to 1948 he completed his Fine Arts degree, before attending Brighton Arts College in 1949 to obtain a teaching diploma.
 He began teaching at Maidstone Secondary Modern school for one year, before obtaining a post at Hastings Central School.

 In 1955 he illustrated a book about Canada, 'Smoke over Sikanska by J.S.
 Gowland.
 This encouraged him to move to British Columbia in Canada.
 He first took a post to teach art history at Vancouver university, but then found work as a commercial artist for the Hudson's Bay Company in Vancouver where he prepared advertising illustrations of items ranging from Lingerie to artworks.

 In 1957 he was recalled to England by the British army because of the Suez Crisis, but this was over before he returned to military life.
 He spent a year preparing work for an exhibition and completed paintings from sketches made in Canada.
 These paintings began to sell, but he took a teaching job at the Downs school, Bexhill.
 The couple initially lived in St Leonards-on-Sea, but purchased a house on a cliff top at Fairlight where they remained for five years.

 In 1965 Roberts decided to sell the house, purchase a caravan, and move to the Isle of Arran in Scotland.
 Privations of life in the wilderness and a desire for company eventually led to another return to Sussex and the purchase of a house in Rye, together with a return to part-time teaching.
 The availability for purchase of a dilapidated coastguard cottage allowed both a return to beachside living at Fairlight and an opportunity to pay off the mortgage, allowing Roberts to work full-time as an artist.
 Interest in his works increased, with exhibitions in London and an increasing number of visitors to his home.
 Further exhibitions followed at the Armand Hammer galleries in New York City.

 After returning from one such visit, the couple discovered that their home had moved dramatically closer to the cliff edge following ongoing rock slides.
 They decided to move again, this time to a former boathouse once used to plan the construction of the Royal Military Canal.

 Exhibitions of his paintings in America were successful and were followed by others in Dallas, Houston, San Antonio, and Japan.